Network resilience

-The studies on detection of early warning signals of critical transitions in biological systems discussed above, are based on the specific phenotypic data.
-According to the central dogma, inside cells of humans and animals, gene expression is the cornerstone for all the cellular activities.
-In addition, thanks to the development of high throughput technologies, massive gene expression data has been accumulated \cite{yurkovich2019systems, balling2019diagnosing}.
-It is crucial and necessary for making it feasible to evaluate effective early warning signals for critical transitions in biological processes, especially the development of diseases, based on gene expression profiles.
-In 2012, Chen et al. \cite{chen2012detecting} theoretically derive an index based on a dynamical network biomarker (DNB) that serves as a general early-warning signal indicating an imminent bifurcation or sudden deterioration before the critical transition occurs.
-The authors validate the relevance of DNB and diseases by related experimental data and functional analysis.
-Next, we review studies on identifying DNB based on time-series gene expression data, to predict critical transitions in biological processes.
+The studies on detecting early warning signals of critical transitions in biological systems discussed above are based on specific phenotypic data.
+According to the central dogma, gene expression is the cornerstone of all cellular activities inside human and animal cells.
+In addition, due to the development of high-throughput technologies, massive amounts of gene expression data have been accumulated \cite{balling2019diagnosing}.
+It is crucial and necessary to evaluate effective early warning signals for critical transitions in biological processes, especially the development of diseases, based on gene expression profiles.
+In 2012, Chen et al. \cite{chen2012detecting} derived a theoretical index based on a dynamical network biomarker (DNB) that serves as a general early-warning signal indicating an imminent bifurcation or sudden deterioration before a critical transition.
+The authors validate the relevance of DNB to diseases using related experimental data and functional analysis.
+Next, we review studies in which DNBs were identified based on time-series gene expression data and used to predict critical transitions in biological processes.